Anello-Photonics/docs-A1/docs/setup_troubleshooting.rst

 Then log out and back in for the permissions to apply.

-3.2 Running as Root
+Running as Root
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Root may have a different default python, so check your python location with:
+Running as root may also help with user permisions issues, but note that root may have a different default python.
+Check your python location with:

 .. code-block:: python